kshayand/AnnotateVideo/README.md

   - option to save annotations in tf record format
   - better UI design
   - button to select frametime (currently hardcoded to 1 second between each frame)
+  - integration with google drive
+    - assign group members videos to annotate + dashboard to see annotation progress